How to Search the AAE Directory

 To contact an AAE member, go to the bottom of their full profile page and click “Send a Message.”

-When sending a message, provide the member with details about your editorial project (e.g., the topic, the type of editing or related service you are looking for, and your timeline).
+When composing a message to an editor-member, provide them with details about your editorial project (e.g., the topic, the type of editing or related service you are looking for, and your timeline).

 Preview your message and click “Send.”